annashipman/annashipman.github.io/_posts/2019-12-30-effective-executive.md

 Executives are not paid for doing things they like to do, they are paid for getting the right things done.

 Decisions require courage as much as judgment.
-But make sure you are not uneasy.
-Also do not delay.
-Act if the benefits greatly outweigh cost and risk.
+Make sure you are not uneasy, but also do not delay.
 Act or do not act, but don’t hedge.
 (Or, as I prefer to think of it, "Do.
 Or do not.
 There is no try.")

 One always has to start out with what is right rather than what is acceptable, because one always has to compromise in the end.

 It is fruitless and a waste of time to worry about what is acceptable and what to say – the things one worries about never happen.
 And in the process of starting out with what is acceptable you lose any chance of coming up with the right answer.

 ## Establish a principle rather than making decisions case by case

-An executive who makes many decisions is lazy and ineffectual – things should be an example of a few rules.
+An executive who makes many decisions is lazy and ineffectual – everything should be an example of a few rules.

 When making decisions, focus on what is strategic and generic rather than trying to solve problems, or adapting to the apparent need of the current moment.
-What is sound rather than clever.
+Choose what is sound rather than what is clever.

 The trickiest decision is between the right and wrong compromise.

 ## Until a decision has been acted on it is just a good intention

 No task is complete until it has become part of organisational action or behaviour.
 When the pressures make the decision, this part is slighted.